Reviem0/CompSci-Notes/Networks and Security/Network Layer/Domain Name Server.md

 - Resilience: Root servers use anycast to distribute load

 # mDNS (Multicast DNS)
 - Purpose: Local name resolution without a DNS server.
-Not every network needs a full DNS infrastructure such a a small home netowork
+Not every network needs a full DNS infrastructure such a a small home network
 - Mechanism:
+	- Essentially a local DNS without a DNS server
+	- Works by sending multicast packets to `ff02::fb`  or `224.0.0.251` on UDP port `5353`
+	-